'Be anxious for nothing..." ~Philippians 4:6

 Don't allow anyone's issues to undo the good work you've done, destroy the harmony you have established, or slow your momentum.

-Although you may be surprised or disappointed, when it's revealed exactly who is not the least bit happy that your situation has improved, is running smoothly, or that you have made progress, don't let that revelation stun you into inactivity.
+Although you may be surprised or disappointed, when it's revealed exactly who is not the least bit happy that you got the job, that your situation has improved, and is running smoothly, or that you have made progress, don't let that revelation stun you into discouragement, or inactivity.

-Knowing who, or what you are dealing with; who is, and is not in your corner; who is, and is not speaking well of you, or cheering you, is really a good thing.
+Knowing who, or what you are dealing with; who is, and is not in your corner; and who is, and is not accurately representing, speaking well of, or cheering you, is really a good thing.

 The best retaliation or revenge is the continuation of excellent work ethic, productivity, and a work environment that thrives.